merenlab/anvio.org/_includes/install/dev_python_dependencies.md

-To install the Python dependencies of anvi'o please run the follwing command:
+To install the Python dependencies of anvi'o please run the following command:

 ``` bash
 pip install -r requirements.txt